Create your own pipeline

 Deriving a pipeline slug from the pipeline's name

-Pipeline slugs are derived from the pipeline name you provide when the pipeline is created.
+Pipeline slugs are derived from the pipeline name you provide when the pipeline is created (unless you use the optional slug parameter to specify a custom slug).

 The maximum permitted length for a pipeline slug is 100 characters.